YaireAC/data-structures/Assignment 1/README.md

 # Data-Structures-Assignment-1
 This is a program for the course Data Structures at Oregon State.
-This assignment was intended to get us up and running with some of the tools to start programming in C. The assignment had two parts: Implementing a dynamic array and a single linked list.
+This assignment was intended to get us up and running with some of the tools to start programming in C.

 ## The program completes the following requirements.